fightling/voctomix-transitions/README.md

 ### Code

 #### main program
-The main program consists of several functions which are called from a main block:
+The program consists of several functions which are called from a main block:

 ```python
 read_arguments()